LukeHebert/bcrseq_primers/README.md

 ## Overview
-This repository holds script(s) used in the generation of BCRseq "OE-RT-PCR" and "Nested" primers compatible with any organism for which the user possesses heavy and light chain V and C gene sequences.
-Here, ferret sequences are used as example to demonstrate necessary inputs and expected outputs.
-These scripts are MOST helpful in designing the highly multiplex forward (V gene) primers.
+These scripts aid in the generation of BCRseq "OE-RT-PCR" and "Nested" primers for any organism (any organism for which the user possesses heavy and light chain V and C gene sequences; see "Helpful Resources" below).
+In this repository, ferret sequences are used as example to demonstrate necessary inputs and expected outputs.

+### Notes & caveats:
+- The most useful script here is `generate_primers.py`.
+It helps create the highly multiplexed forward (V gene) primers, which is usually the most tedious component of designing OE-RT-PCR primers.
-Note: these scripts cannot be used alone for perfect primer generation.
-They merely serve as helpful tools.
-Currently, the "overlap" and "common" subsequences of primers required for overlap-extension-RT-PCR must be added manually.
-Finally, primers must be tested to the user's satisfaction *in vitro* to ensure amplicon length and depth of gene capture.
+- These scripts cannot be used alone for perfect primer generation.
+Primers must be tested to the user's satisfaction *in vitro* to ensure e.g. expected amplicon length and/or breadth of gene capture.
+- Currently, the "overlap" and "common" subsequences of primers required for overlap-extension-RT-PCR must be added manually.

 ## Background